dcos/examples/1.8/instana-agent/README.md

 ## Scaling the Instana agent

 This is being taken care of by the deployment constraints.
-If you have, say, three hosts, and set the scaling to three, DC/OS will deploy exactly one isntana agent on each host.
-If you want different host tags for each and every machine, the isntana agent needs to be deployed separately.
+If you have, say, three hosts, and set the scaling to three, DC/OS will deploy exactly one Instana agent on each host.
+If you want different host tags for each and every machine, the Instana agent needs to be deployed separately.

 ![The Instana agent supports scaling](img/tasklisting.png "The Instana agent supports scaling")